magdesign/PocketVJ-Exhibition-Documentation/docs/html/_sources/05_presenter.rst.txt

 .. image:: _images/05_painter.png

 Make sure you have a mouse connected, then launch the painter.

-With left mouse buttom pressed you paint black, with right mouse pressed you paint white.
+With left mouse buttom pressed you paint black.

+With right mouse pressed you paint white.

+Scrolling middle mouse wheel adjusts the size of the dot.

 When finished painting your mask, hit "Save as Mask", it will be saved as mask.png everything which was white will be transparent.